AkhilR0/Codr/README.md

 Codr is a professional social media application, catered specifically to those in the software engineering industry.

 ### How did we make it?
 We used the flutter SDK to create this app, it deploys for both android and ios.
 This was made for 2020-21 FBLA Mobile Application Development.
+### Copyright
+All trademarks, intellectual properties and copyrights are of their respective owners, we do not own any of them.

-## iOS
+## iOS Install
 This guide provides a step-by-step walkthrough of releasing a Flutter app to the [App Store][appstore] and [TestFlight][].

 ## Preliminaries